hermonochy/Rescueland/The Planet File.md

 Population: 2,500,000

-Atmosphere: Water Vapor 70%, Oxygen 20%, Nitrogen 10%
+Atmosphere: Water Vapour 70%, Oxygen 20%, Nitrogen 10%

 General: Primarily covered by oceans.
 Only 2.3% of the total surface area is land and therefore can't support a large population.